bwssytems/ha-bridge/README.md

 java -jar -Dsecurity.key=Xfawer354WertSdf321234asd ha-bridge-W.X.Y.jar
 ```
 ### -Dexec.garden=`<The path to your scripts and program directory>`
 This sets a directory of your choosing to have a walled area for what can be executed by the Exec Command type.
 This is a good feature to use if you use the capabilities of executing a script or program from the ha-bridge.
-The default is not set which allows any program or script to be called and anyone with access to the your system could create an exec command call and execute it from the api.
+The default is not set which allows any program or script to be called and anyone with access to the your system could create an exec command call and execute it from the API.
 This is will prevent any issues if your system gets hacked.
 To override the default, specify -Dexec.garden=`<The path to your scripts and program directory>` explicitly on the command line.
 The command line example:
 ```
 java -jar -Dexec.garden=C:\Users\John\bin
 ```